WSShawn/GAN/README.md

 **source : Tsang, S. (2022) : Review: DCGAN — Deep Convolutional Generative Adversarial Network (GAN) (https://sh-tsang.medium.com/review-dcgan-deep-convolutional-generative-adversarial-network-gan-ec390cded63c)**

 The Discriminator is formed by a first Convolutional layer, followed by a Leaky ReLU activation function and 3 blocks of layers, each containing a Convolutinal Layer, a Batch Normalization layer and a Leaky ReLU activation function.
 The last convolution layer of the discriminator is flattened and passed through a sigmoid function.
 The Discriminator will therefore output the label of the image, 0 corresponding for 'fake' and 1 corresponding for 'real'.
 The following image illustrates the architecture of the Discriminator Network.

+We are using a kernel of size 4x4 as mentioned before.
+Additionally, we are using a stride of 2 and a padding of 1 in every layer except the last one.
+Hence, every pixel is  involved in the same number of convolutions, as the kernel is moving 2 by 2 pixels, avoiding thus involving the same pixels in multiple convolutions given its size of 4x4.
+The last layer has a padding of 0, as the output is flattened into a 1-dimensional vector.

 ```